SuriZhang/tft-dps-simulator/devlog.md

 - Implement ChangeChampionStarLevel method in SimulationService (call store, update setup) [new] [medium]
 - [ ] Refactor Simulation (in internal/simcore/simulation) to return structured results instead of printing [refactor] [medium]
 - [ ] Implement RunSimulation method in SimulationService (get setup, create world, use factory/managers, run sim, return results) [new] [high]

+## 20250502-0503

+Mainly focused on getting the frontend up and look nice.

+Future TODOs (nice-to-have frontend animations using Animejs):

+1. Champion Drag-and-Drop animations

+- Animate champion icons smoothly snapping to the board grid with a slight "bounce" effect.

+- Add scaling or glow transitions on hover, drag start, and drop.

+2. Trait Activation Animation
+   When a trait becomes active, show:

+- A glowing pulse on the synergy tracker bar.

+- A quick expanding-ring or lightwave animation on the champion avatars that contribute to the trait.

+3. Stat Panel & Tooltip Reveal

+- Fade in tooltips with anime.js when hovering champions or items.

+- Slide stat panels or damage breakdowns into view with ease-in curves.

+DONE:

+- [x] Frontend Scaffold (main layout, core components)
+- [x] Data loading from json

+WIP:

+- [ ] simulation endpoints (frontend + backend)
+- [ ] frontend trait activation

+TODO:

+- [ ] frontend champion, item tooltip polishing
+- [ ] frontend icon images download + rendering